karmab/kcli/README.md

 ## Profile configuration

 You can use the file ~/kcli_profiles.yml to specify profiles (number of CPUS, memory, size of disk, network,....) to use when deploying a VM.
+To use a different profiles file, you can use the key profiles in the default section of ~/kcli.yml and put desired path

 The [samples directory](https://github.com/karmab/kcli/tree/master/samples) contains examples to get you started